 Para Ice Hockey

-At the 2017 World Para Ice Hockey Championships in Gangneung, South Korea in April 2017, McGregor, a forward, scored two goals in 13 seconds in the gold medal final, as Canada defeated arch-rivals USA 4-1 to win a record fourth world title.
+At the 2017 World Para Ice Hockey Championships in Gangneung, South Korea, McGregor scored two goals in 13 seconds in the final, as Canada defeated arch-rivals USA 4-1 to win a record fourth world title.
 McGregor was third in tournament scoring and tied for most goals with 12 goals.
 He also had five assists for 17 points.

 McGregor established himself on Canada’s national Para ice hockey team at the Sochi 2014 Paralympic Winter Games.
 He earned three assists in five games and helped Canada to a 4-1 overall record and the bronze medal.

-The youngest member of Canada’s gold medal-winning team at the 2013 IPC World Championships, McGregor has fast tracked to success in the sport.
+The youngest member of Canada’s gold medal-winning team at the 2013 world championships, McGregor has fast tracked to success in the sport.

 McGregor realized quickly that he wanted to get back into hockey and started playing again with a standing amputee team.
-However he switched to para ice hockey in 2011 and his determination has led him to the national team.
+However he switched to Para ice hockey in 2011 and his determination led him to the national team, and now to being one of the very best in the game.

 He made his national team debut at age 18 at the 2012 World Sledge Hockey Challenge in Calgary, earning a goal and two assists as Canada won the silver medal.
-Less than a year later, McGregor helped Canada to gold at the IPC World Championship and capped 2013 with a victory at the World Sledge Hockey Challenge in Toronto.
+Less than a year later, McGregor helped Canada to gold at the world championships.

 NOTABLE INTERNATIONAL RESULTS